cyberxploithausa/Responsive_website/README.md

-# Responsive_website
+# Responsive Website

-# This is very simple responsive website i
+## This is a very simple responsive website.

-#Created using HTML and CSS.
+### Created using HTML and CSS.

-You can modify the project
-By changing the images of your choice and text
-Of your choice.
+You can modify the project by changing the images of your choice and text Of your choice.

-#But remember credit goes to me (Cyberxploit Hausa)
+#### Credit goes to me (Cyberxploit Hausa)

-When ever you clone this repo remember to give it
+When ever you clone this repo remember to give it a star ⭐.
-A star.

-*Cyberxploit Hausa
+**Created with ❤️ and ⚡Powered By CyberXploit Hausa**